kadas-albireo/kadas-albireo.github.io/manual-new/en/view.md

 ### Settings

-The displayed layers can be toggled from the secondary view window title bar.
+The following functions are available in the title bar of the 3D window:

++ **Layer selection**: Allows selecting the layers of the 2D view to be displayed on the globe.
-+ **Synchronize extent**: The button **_Synchronize extent_** synchronizes the globe viewport with the current extent of the main map view.
++ **Synchronize extent**: This button synchronizes the globe viewport with the current extent of the main map view.
-+ **Reload scene**: The button **_Reload scene_** triggers a refresh of all layers displayed on the globe.
++ **Reload scene**: This button triggers a refresh of all layers displayed on the globe.
-+ **Globe settings**: The button **_Globe settings_** opens the globe configuration dialog.
++ **Globe settings**: This button opens the globe configuration dialog.
 Among other things, the terrain models for the 3D view are configured there, and imagery layers can also be added.
 The 2D layers to be displayed are selected in the menu on the left side of the title bar.
 In the interest of performance, only local layers of the 2D view are activated by default - background image layers should, if possible, be added directly as imagery layers in the globe settings dialog.

-2D view planes are drawn by default as a draped textures on the globe.
-Vector layers (including redlining) can alternatively be drawn either as extruded 2.5D models or as 3D models, with the style of the 2D view adopted as much as possible in the 3D view.
+All 2D map layers are by default drawn as a draped textures on the globe.
+Vector layers (including redlining) can alternatively be drawn either as extruded 2.5D models or as 3D models, with the style of the 2D view adopted as far as possible in the 3D view.
 For representation as 3D models, the geometries of the layer must be provided with elevation information (Z coordinates), and these must be either expressed with respect to the terrain or the sea level.
 The display options for vector levels can be set in the corresponding layer properties.

-> The tooltips of the input fields in the globe settings of the layer describe the various options in detail.
+*Note*: The tooltips of the input fields in the globe settings of the layer describe the various options in detail.

-> The shading of 3D models depends on the position of the sun.
+*Note*: The shading of 3D models depends on the position of the sun.
 The position of the sun can be controlled by specifying time and date in the globe settings.

 <img src="../media/image15.png" />

 Pins, camera images and one-point MSS symbols are displayed as billboards.

-### Navigation
+### Navigation in the 3D view

-+ **Camera position navigation**: The upper navigation wheel allows the user to modify the horizontal and vertical viewing angles of the camera.
++ **Viewing angles**: The upper navigation control allows the user to modify the horizontal and vertical viewing angles of the camera.
-+ **Navigation auf Globus**: The lower navigation wheel allows the user to pan around the globe.
++ **Camera position**: The lower navigation control allows moving the camera position around the globe.
 The same can be accomplished by pressing the keyboard arrows.
-+ **+**: Reduces the camera height from the globe surface.
++ **+**: Reduces the camera height.
-+ **-**: Increases the camera distance from the globe surface.
++ **-**: Increases the camera height.

 ## <a name="sec3"></a>Grid

 The map **_grid_** can be activated in the View tab.
 The grid is based on the chosen map coordinate system.

-### Grid properties

-##
+In the grid properties dialog it is possible to personalize the grid intervals as well as the appearance.